j-w-s/pinqy/README.md

-# PINQY - LINQ-like Operations for Python
+# pinqy - linq-like operations for python

 ```
     __________.___ _______   ________ _____.___.